 Idaho Blue Spruce Therapeutic Grade™ Essential Oil

 Idaho Blue Spruce Therapeutic Grade Essential Oil (Picea Pungens) is grown, harvested, and distilled on Young Living's farm in northern Idaho.
 This blue spruce contains high percentages of the plant constituents alpha-pinene and limonene which are both monoterpenes.
-Monoterpenes are all antibacterial, anti-viral, decongesting on mucous membranes, inhibit accumulation of toxins, especially in the liver and kidneys, and are antispasmodic.
-The molecule, d-limonene, has been studied for its anti-cancer properties (see the information under grapefruit essential oil).
-Applied topically, Blue Spruce has been known to relieve tense and stressed muscles while the woodsy aroma of this oil invigorates the senses, brings peace of mind and relaxes the body*. its aromatic influences also help open and release emotional blocks, bringing a feeling of balance and peaceful security.
+Applied topically, Blue Spruce has been known to relieve tense and stressed muscles while the woodsy aroma of this oil invigorates the senses, brings peace of mind and relaxes the body*.
+Its aromatic influences also help open and release emotional blocks, bringing a feeling of balance and peaceful security.

 The refreshing, invigorating, and strengthening properties of Idaho Blue Spruce also have a long history of use in the sauna, steam bath, and as an additive to baths or massage oils.
 This oil is excellent for those seeking a break from hectic daily activities, to enhance inner strength, and to calm the mind and body.

-Idaho Blue Spruce can also bring relief to muscle tension, and is useful in cleansing cuts, bruises and skin irritations.
+Idaho Blue Spruce can also bring relief to muscle tension, and is useful in cleansing minor skin irritations.

 - May help relieve muscle tension*